mhwgoo/cambridge/README.md

 2. `-w` flag to fetch Merriam-Webster Dictionary
 3. less than 2s taken to do all the work for the word, including fetching, parsing, printing, and writing cache
 4. less than 0.1s for the same word's later search
-5. only the first dictionary from Cambridge, avoiding confuses by multiple dictionaries
+5. only the first dictionary from Cambridge (assuming the optimal) to avoid being confused by multiple dictionaries
 6. a list of word/phrase suggestions will be given, if not found
 7. `camb l` to list words and phrases you've found before
-8. colorscheme well customized to dark, light, blue, grey, gruvbox terminal backgrounds
+8. colorscheme well customized to dark, light, blueish, grayish, gruvbox terminal backgrounds

 ## `fzf`
 With [fzf](https://github.com/junegunn/fzf) installed, `camb l | fzf --preview 'camb {}'` will get you a taste of the `fzf` magic:
 1. display the whole word list
 2. fuzzy find a word from the word list & preview its meaning instantly
 3. preview each word definition instantly as you scroll through the list
-4. `alias cambl="camb l | fzf --preview 'camb {}'"` can be added in your bashrc for convenience
+4. `alias cambl="camb l | fzf --preview 'camb {}'"` can be added in your `.bashrc` for convenience

 ![list words](/screenshots/fzf.png)